akomakom/esphome-growatt-modbus/README.md

 # Installation

 * Follow the ESPHome Builder instructions to install ESPHome on your microcontroller.
 You may need to use web.esphome.io to initialize a new MCU.
 * Create a new ESPHome device in ESPHome Builder.
+It will generate the top of your yaml file with MCU and authentication details.
-* Ensure that the auto-generated config loads on the microcontroller.
+* Ensure that the auto-generated config loads on the microcontroller (it will do nothing)
 * Add the contents of the yaml file in this repo to the yaml file in ESPHome Builder, and reinstall.
 * The device should appear in Home Assistant.